genericlady/beautypin_old/notes.md

-add a link for /deals
+write a policy test for search?
-deals url '/deals'

 if normal user
 select state